-Geoff Creamer, Chair
+Geoff Creamer, Secretary

 Geoff’s two sons were born with X-linked CGD and one has had a successful bone marrow transplant.
 Geoff became a trustee in 1992, and since that time has seen the charity change from a small parent support group to being a leading source of information for those affected by CGD.
 He is currently the technical director of a manufacturing company.

 Ning's son, Johnathan, was diagnosed with X-linked CGD in 2006 and had a successful bone marrow transplant in 2013.
 His family received a lot of information and support from the CGD Society over the years.
 Ning became a trustee in 2015.
 He currently works as an accountant.

 Chikai currently holds a director position at a pharmaceutical company.
 Through his work, he became aware of patient advocacy group community and its critical role in ensuring patient needs are served.
 He became a trustee in October 2019.

 Chris is a digital marketing expert who has links to the CGD Society via his extended family.
 In 2022 he completed a 9 day challenge riding from Land’s End to John O’Groats raising funds for the charity.
 Chris hopes to bring his expertise from running a successful marketing consultancy to the CGD Society in order to raise awareness and increase fundraising efforts.
 Chris became a trustee in September 2023.

 Mike is a charity founder and former director, with specific experience in brand marketing and community-based interventions.
 After writing a book about the history of the bone marrow transplant register, and a family impacted by CGD, Mike discovered the work of the CGD Society and wanted to help more families to access crucial information and support they offer.
 Mike became a trustee in September 2023.

 Alan has spent his whole working career in industry helping organisations to operate effectively and efficiently.

 He is now focussing on using these skills to support charities including CGD, who he came across when looking for a trustee role.